 - Don’t skip the egg wash on top of the puff pastry before baking.
 This simple step is what gives the top of the pastry dough an extra crispy texture and golden brown color.

-- Allow the Leftover Turkey Pot Pie to cool for at least 5 minutes before serving.
+- Allow the casserole to cool for at least 5 minutes before serving.
 This allows the filling to set up a bit.

-- Add a baking sheet under the pot pie pan when you put it in the oven if you are worried about it boiling over.
+- Add a baking sheet pan under the pot pie pan when you put it in the oven.
+It is an extra precaution if you worry about it boiling over.

-- If the top of the puff pastry is getting too brown, cover it with foil and continue to bake until it is cooked through.
+- If the top of the puff pastry is getting too brown, cover it with foil.
+This will allow it to continue to bake and not burn.

 Store leftover Turkey Pot Pie in the refrigerator covered tightly with plastic wrap.
 Be sure that the casserole is cooled before covering and refrigerating.

-While you can reheat pot pie with puff pastry in the microwave, doing it in the oven is going to give you the best result.
+While you can reheat the pot pie in the microwave, doing it in the oven is going to give you the best result.
 Otherwise the puff pastry will get soggy.

 Preheat the oven to 350 degrees and heat for 20-25 minutes or until the filling is warm and the puff pastry is crispy.

-Turkey Pot Pie with Puff Pastry can be frozen for up to 3 months.
+Turkey Pot Pie can be frozen for up to 3 months.
 Just be sure that the pie is completely cooled before wrapping it well and freezing.

 If you are cooking from frozen you may need to add additional time to the bake.